harshalas/US2016PresidentialElections/README.md

 I have collected data from Huffing Post which has the results of about 30 Polls conducted across the United States From Jan 2016.
 The Predictions will be based on the result of the above mentioned Polls

-Data will be extracted from http://elections.huffingtonpost.com/pollster/2016-general-election-trump-vs-clinton Data will be Tidied, Wrangled and the resulting dataset will be used for building models for Prediction.
+Data will be extracted from http://elections.huffingtonpost.com/pollster/2016-general-election-trump-vs-clinton.
+Collected Data will be tidied, wrangled and the resulting dataset will be used for building models for Prediction.